-- The lifting equipment must be in good condition and operated by authorized personnel. - The lifting equipment must have the lifting capacity for the complete weight of the assembly and its remaining pumped liquid. - When a crane is used, the minimum height between the lifting hook and the ground must be sufficient to lift the pump straight up and down.
+- The lifting equipment must be in good condition and operated by authorized personnel. - The lifting equipment must have the lifting capacity for the complete weight of the assembly and its remaining pumped liquid. - When a crane is used, the minimum height between the lifting hook and the ground must be sufficient to lift the unit straight up and down.

-Lift the unit using a crane
+2.2.5.2 Lift unit using a crane

 - 1. Check that the site where the unit is placed has a clean and level surface.
 Stones and other debris damage the bottom structure of the unit. - 2.
-If the unit was secured to a pallet, flatbed or other surface, then cut the transportation straps. - 3.
-If the unit has a single lift point, then connect the crane hook directly to the lift bail or use a shackle.
+Fasten a suitable lifting strap or sling to the available lifting points. - 3.
+If the unit was secured to a pallet, flatbed or other surface, then cut the transportation straps. - 4.
+Lift the unit using suitable lifting equipment. - 5.
+Place the unit on firm, level ground.